-This Teriyaki Shrimp Stir Fry is an easy weeknight meal that the whole family will love.
-Next time, skip the takeout – this stir fry recipe is ready in only 30 minutes!
+Teriyaki Shrimp Stir Fry is an easy weeknight meal that the whole family will love.
+Next time, skip the takeout – this stir fry recipe is ready in just 30 minutes!

-There is just something I love about fresh veggies, either shrimp or chicken, and rice tossed in a good teriyaki sauce.
+There is just something I love about fresh veggies, either shrimp or chicken, and rice tossed in a good, sticky teriyaki sauce.
 Not only do I gravitate towards teriyaki for takeout, but also at restaurants!
-Hibachi restaurants are one of my favorite place to order teriyaki.
+Traditional Japanese and Hibachi restaurants are my jam!

 As easy as ordering takeout is, it will no longer be your go-to easy dinner after you learn how to make this easy Teriyaki Shrimp Stir Fry!
 You just can’t beat having dinner ready in 30 minutes.

-I love serving this shrimp stir fry over white sticky rice, but you could also serve it with fried rice or even noodles!
-And if you’re not a seafood lover, you could easily swap out the shrimp for chicken.
-It’s super easy to make stir fry recipes your own!
+I love serving this shrimp stir fry over white sticky rice, but you could also serve it with fried rice or even lo mein noodles.
+And if you’re not a seafood lover, you could easily swap out the shrimp for chicken, beef or even tofu.

-So the next time you’re considering takeout, try this quick and easy recipe instead!
-Whether you prefer noodles or rice, shrimp or chicken, this is one of the best teriyaki recipes!
+So the next time you’re considering takeout, try this quick and easy recipe instead.
 It’s sure to be a hit with the entire family!

 Wood cutting board – wood won’t dull your knives like plastic and if treated properly, has natural antimicrobial properties.